-Upon completion of On-campus clinic, care is provided on a walk-in basis, and all services, except certain immunizations, are provided free of charge.
-Our services include the following:
+Upon completion of the new academic building the Noorda-COM Health Clinic will be able to provide on-campus clinical care by appointment or a limited walk-in basis.
+Many of our clinical services are provided free of charge.
+Some of our clinical services include the following: